Radiotherapy for a brain tumour

 How we can help

-Radiotherapy uses high-energy rays to destroy tumour cells, while doing as little harm as possible to normal cells.
-Newer ways of giving radiotherapy to the brain are designed to limit the damage to healthy brain tissue.
+Radiotherapy uses high-energy rays to destroy the tumour cells and control the tumour, while doing as little harm as possible to normal cells.
+Radiotherapy machines are designed to limit the damage to healthy brain tissue.

 You may have radiotherapy: